 Cables and rollers.
 The loudest door in the neighborhood stops being yours.

-Last updated April 23, 2026
+Last updated August 17, 2026

-Cables snap — usually when a spring fails and shock-loads them.
-Rollers wear — cheap steel bearings dry up, flat-spot, and then grind tracks until metal shavings are in your driveway.
+Cables snap, usually when a spring fails and shock-loads them.
+Rollers wear, cheap steel bearings dry up, flat-spot, and then grind tracks until metal shavings are in your driveway.
 Both are low-drama fixes that dramatically quiet a door and prevent the cascading failures that come from running on bad components.

 What's included in this service?